-Targeting Criteria: Who does this progra m target?
 Child Care Provider Criteria Each participating child care provide shall be identified via competitive application with priority to providers: Located within the school attendance zone of (and/or enrolling primarily children attending) an individual elementary school rated "Below Average" or "Unsatisfactory" during the preceding three-year period or; In which 10% or more of enrolled students are SC Child Care Scholarships recipients or; Participating in a publicly-funding early care and education program (such as First Steps 4K).
 All participating child care programs, centers, faith-based, family home, and group home, must be licensed or registered with the SC Department of Social Services (SC DSS).
-Registered family home providers receiving SC First Steps QE funds shall document their voluntary completion of 15 hours of professional development annually, mirroring the DSS requirements for licensed, center-based providers.
-Family and Group Child Care Homes may qualify under the criteria above or through their documentation that at least 30% of enrolled students have a gross income at or below 85% of the state median income level.
-Centers participating in First Steps-funded technical assistance and coaching projects must permit the on-site delivery of
+Registered family home providers receiving SC First Steps QE funds shall document their voluntary completion of 15 hours of professional development annually, mirroring the DSS requirements for licensed, center-based providers. • Family and Group Child Care Homes may qualify under the criteria above or through their documentation that at least 30% of enrolled students have a gross income at or below 85% of the state median income level.

-"natural environment" services/therapies to children eligible under the Individuals with Disabilities Education Act (IDEA).
+and coaching projects must permit the on-site delivery of "natural environment" services/therapies to children eligible under the Individuals with Disabilities Education Act (IDEA).
 It is strongly recommended that participant directors and classroom staff complete, or plan to complete, ECD 101 (or comparable coursework) as a condition of participation.
 Documentation of staff education levels and certifications are to be entered in the FSDC.

-Service Criteria: How is this program implemented?
 Visits Visit Criteria 1: Duration Visits should be no less than one hour.
 Visit Criteria 2: Frequency Technical assistants are required to provide on-site consultation/coaching at least twice monthly as part of their technical assistance services, via employee or contracted staff.
-Note: Two or more visits to the same site on a single day shall be considered a single visit of increased dura Visit Criteria 3: Location Visits must occur in-person at the child care provider site.
-They r entail meeting with the administrator, an individual classroom visit, and/or multiple classroom visits.
+Note: Two or more visits to the same sit te on a single day shall be considered a single visit of increased duration Visit Criteria 3: Location Visits must occur in-person at the child care provider site.
+They may entail meeting with the administrator, an individual classroom visit, and/or multiple classroom visits.
 Visits may be supplemented, but not replaced, by additional phone consultation, email correspondence, and/or shorter drop in visits.